Even the sun wasn’t up yet, I already noticed the unusual gloom. Clouds hovered really low. Also, the intermittent drizzles didn’t seem favorable.

 Kalanggaman Tippi Houses

 Another option is to rent a villa, called tippi house, like we did.
 The villa can accommodate up to 4 individuals.
-This is located on the western end of the island which gives you a stunning view of the sunset.
+This is located at the western end of the island, which gives you a stunning view of the sunset.

 Things to Note